Two New American Persimmon Varieties

 Tango American Persimmon

 Tango represents an almost seed free American persimmon.
 Small fruited-an inch in size-Tango has a rich orange pulp free of the usual compliment of 8 seeds per fruit.
 This variety is very heavy bearing and begins dropping in early to mid September.
 It is much earlier than Early Golden.
-This particular variety can be grafted.
+This variety can be grafted.
 The seedlings can provide an avenue to develop a fully seedless fruit much like the origins of the Kaki persimmon varieties.
-This tree was totally seedless in the past.
+This tree was totally seedless in the past but can fluctuate between 1-3 seeds in some years.
 It would be worth testing to see if it is a self fertile variety.
-The yields are very high and can fluctuate some years to the point of limb breakage and then back again to medium heavy.
+The yields are very high to the point of limb breakage and then back again to medium heavy.
 This variety is not as soft as Sugar Cream and doesn’t smush easy as it falls from 40 feet up.
+The fruits stay in good condition refrigerated and can potentially be sold as fresh fruit.
+The low seed count is ideal for this application but the skin has natural blemishes which may inhibit someone from buying them as fresh fruit.

 Tango American Persimmon